connectrpc/connectrpc.com/docs/swift/interceptors.md

 Interceptors may also fail outbound requests before they are sent; subsequent interceptors in the chain will not be invoked, and the error will be returned to the original caller.

-Interceptors are closure-based and are passed both the current value and a closure which should be called to resume the interceptor chain.
-Propagation will not continue until this closure is called.
+Interceptors are closure-based and receive both the current value and a closure that should be called to resume the interceptor chain.
+Propagation will not continue until this closure is invoked.
 Additional values may still be passed to a given interceptor even though it has not yet continued the chain with a previous value.
 For example:

 - A request is sent